Drugs and Other Mind Thrashers

 Cialis: trade name of a drug designed to enhance sexual performance.
 See Viagra for a precaution.

 Cigar(ettes): Dried leaves of the tobacco plant rolled and smoked.
 Cigarettes are small cylinders of shredded leaf wrapped in paper; cigars, rolled whole leaf, are larger.
 Inhalation of the smoke has serious side effects if repeated often; a smoking habit is a major contributor to lung cancer; 'second-hand' smoke (smoke that goes directly from cigarette or cigar to room air) is also considered dangerous.
 (Spent smoke -- smoke exhaled by the smoker -- is apparently not considered in the literature.)
 Users are usually oblivious to the intense and distasteful odors created on their breath, clothing, hair and in areas where they smoke.
-See tobacco.
+See Tobacco.

 Cocaine: World's most powerful stimulant of natural origin; highly psychologically addictive; brief effect (maybe 30 minutes).
 An alkaloid, a narcotic and local or topical anesthetic extracted from dried leaves of the coca plant, a bushy shrub native to high altitudes in the Andes Mountains of South America and cultivated in Java and other Asian countries, and in Nigeria; used by the Indians over 5000 years, who chewed leaves for social, medicinal and religious purposes.
 C17H21NO4.
 Therapeutically used for local pain relief, generally as a hydrochloride.
 For more, click here.